 The Science of Spice by Dr. Stuart Farrimond

 The Science of Spice is fascinating cookbook that teaches how to use spices with greater confidence, understanding and intuition in the kitchen.
 Investigating the science behind the art of cooking with spices, Stuart Farrimond groups each spice into 12 distinct flavour families, from Warming Terpenes to Toasty Pyrazines, illustrating how to pair seemingly disparate ingredients into new and delicious combinations.
 An inspiring book for those seeking to take their cooking to the next level.

 The Little Swedish Kitchen by Rachel Khoo

-For home cooks who love to throw dinner parties, keen bakers, or indeed anyone looking for inventive, new flavour combinations, this cookbook might be just the ticket.
+For home cooks who love to throw dinner parties, keen bakers, or indeed anyone looking for inventive, new flavour combinations, this cookbook might be the perfect gift.
 A twist on Swedish cuisine, Rachel Khoo takes us on a seasonal tour of the country she now calls home.
-Expect a Scandi take on classic dishes, as Rachel matches her own cooking style with local ingredients, from Smoked Sausage Stroganoff to Swedish-style Fish Tacos to Breakfast Blueberry Pie.
+Expect a Scandi take on classic dishes, as Rachel matches her own cooking style with local ingredients, from Smoked Sausage Stroganoff to Swedish-style Fish Tacos and Breakfast Blueberry Pie.